A vegetable is a vegetable, steamed, fried, blended, or juiced..right?

 Can you really lose weight drinking so much sugar?

 We want to get you eating a normal calorie/fat/sugar diet.

 So, if you're going to fork over $150 for a three day juice cleanse, you better know what you're getting in return..other than diabetic shock.

 PRO TIP: Check your favorite juice/smoothie company and see how much sugar is in their green juice.
 You can't trust a company when their veggie juices are high in sugar.

 The Difference Between Blending and Juicing (aka smoothie vs juice)

 Blending and Juicing are both good for you, but there is one main difference: with or without fiber.

 Fiber is what you eat to help your digestion and keep your system regulated.
 In fact, removing this fiber is often a hotly debated topic in the health world.
 Read more about fiber and juicing here.

-This is a key player in making you feel full, so remember this for later on in the post.
+Fiber is a key factor in making you feel full, so remember this for later on in the post.